jgchoti/trip-planner-project/DESIGN.md

 The `trip_itineraries` table includes:

 - `id`, which specifies the unique ID for the trip itinerary entry as an `INTEGER`.
 This column thus has the PRIMARY KEY constraint applied.
 - `trip_id`, which is the ID of the trip as an `INTEGER`.
-This column thus has the `FOREIGN KEY` constraint applied, referencing the id column in the `trips` table to ensure data integrity.
+This column thus has the `FOREIGN KEY` constraint applied, referencing the id column in the `trips` table to ensure data integrity. `ON DELETE CASCADE` ensures that if a trip is deleted, all related trip itineraries are also deleted.
 - `activity_id`, which is the ID of the activity as an `INTEGER`.
 This column thus has the `FOREIGN KEY` constraint applied, referencing the id column in the `activities` table to ensure data integrity.
 - `planned_date`, which specifies the date the activity is planned as `DATE`.
+- `start_date`, which specifies the start date of the trip as `DATE`.
+- `end_date`, which specifies the end date of the trip as `DATE`.

 All columns in the table are required and hence should have the `NOT NULL` constraint applied.
 The `planned_date`column has an additional constraint to check if it falls within the trip's `start_date` and `end_date`.